 Composite Decking: Wood-Alternative Deck Material Options

 Composite decking is the ultimate in backyard decking.
 Part wood, part plastic, this wood-alternative board is easy to maintain, resists scratching, is impervious to termites and decay and won't warp or splinter.
 It weathers lighter, so consider a deeper-hued initial purchase.
-Capped composite is wrapped in a tough-as-nails finish that keeps the beauty in.
-Clean with a water hose and cleaner made for composite decking as pressure washing isn't recommended.
+Capped composite is wrapped in a tough finish that resists scratches and fading.
+Clean composite with a water hose and cleaner made for composite decking as pressure washing isn't typically recommended.
 Painting, staining and sealing aren't required.

 PVC Decking: Polyvinyl Chloride Deck Material Options

 PVC decking is an all-plastic material with no organic content that resists scratching, splintering and cracking.
 It won't warp or splinter, doesn't require sanding, staining or sealing and isn't affected by termites or decay.
 Clean with soap and water.
-Don't pressure wash.
+Many manufacturers recommend against pressure washing PVC decking.

 Railing Materials: Aluminum Deck Materials and Other Options